reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. Hide the right blade by selecting the **>>** icon and then scroll right until you see the ellipsis **(...)** icon.

 1. Select **Add to existing incident**.
-All the incidents appear in the right pane.
+This will display all the incidents in the right pane.

 1. Select one of the incidents and then select **Add**.